mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:attribute:: mitsuba.Texture3f.eval

-        Overloaded function.

-        1. ``eval(self, pos: drjit.llvm.ad.Array3f, active: drjit.llvm.ad.Bool | None = Bool(True)) -> list[drjit.llvm.ad.Float]``

         Evaluate the linear interpolant represented by this texture.

-        2. ``eval(self, pos: drjit.llvm.ad.Array3f16, active: drjit.llvm.ad.Bool | None = Bool(True)) -> list[drjit.llvm.ad.Float16]``

-        Evaluate the linear interpolant represented by this texture.

-        3. ``eval(self, pos: drjit.llvm.ad.Array3f64, active: drjit.llvm.ad.Bool | None = Bool(True)) -> list[drjit.llvm.ad.Float64]``

-        Evaluate the linear interpolant represented by this texture.

     .. py:attribute:: mitsuba.Texture3f.eval_cubic

-        Overloaded function.

-        1. ``eval_cubic(self, pos: drjit.llvm.ad.Array3f, active: drjit.llvm.ad.Bool | None = Bool(True), force_nonaccel: bool = False) -> list[drjit.llvm.ad.Float]``

-        Evaluate a clamped cubic B-Spline interpolant represented by this texture

-        Instead of interpolating the texture via B-Spline basis functions, the implementation transforms this calculation into an equivalent weighted sum of several linear interpolant evaluations.
-In CUDA mode, this can then be accelerated by hardware texture units, which runs faster than a naive implementation.
-More information can be found in:

-            GPU Gems 2, Chapter 20, "Fast Third-Order Texture Filtering" by Christian Sigg.

-        When the underlying grid data and the query position are differentiable, this transformation cannot be used as it is not linear with respect to position (thus the default AD graph gives incorrect results).
-The implementation calls :py:func:`eval_cubic_helper()` function to replace the AD graph with a direct evaluation of the B-Spline basis functions in that case.

-        2. ``eval_cubic(self, pos: drjit.llvm.ad.Array3f16, active: drjit.llvm.ad.Bool | None = Bool(True), force_nonaccel: bool = False) -> list[drjit.llvm.ad.Float16]``

-        Evaluate a clamped cubic B-Spline interpolant represented by this texture

-        Instead of interpolating the texture via B-Spline basis functions, the implementation transforms this calculation into an equivalent weighted sum of several linear interpolant evaluations.
-In CUDA mode, this can then be accelerated by hardware texture units, which runs faster than a naive implementation.
-More information can be found in:

-            GPU Gems 2, Chapter 20, "Fast Third-Order Texture Filtering" by Christian Sigg.

-        When the underlying grid data and the query position are differentiable, this transformation cannot be used as it is not linear with respect to position (thus the default AD graph gives incorrect results).
-The implementation calls :py:func:`eval_cubic_helper()` function to replace the AD graph with a direct evaluation of the B-Spline basis functions in that case.

-        3. ``eval_cubic(self, pos: drjit.llvm.ad.Array3f64, active: drjit.llvm.ad.Bool | None = Bool(True), force_nonaccel: bool = False) -> list[drjit.llvm.ad.Float64]``

         Evaluate a clamped cubic B-Spline interpolant represented by this texture